HMagda/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

-Rock-Paper-Scissors is a simple game implemented in JavaScript using HTML, SCSS, and JavaScript.
+Rock-Paper-Scissors is a simple game implemented in JavaScript using HTML, SCSS (CSS preprocessor).
 The game allows users to play against the computer by selecting one of the three options - rock, paper, or scissors.
 The game then displays the user's choice, the computer's choice, and the result of the game.

 # Getting Started